RubricLab/maige/README.md

 - "maige add the 'self-hosting' label anytime someone mentions 'docker'"
 - "maige what packages does this repo use?"

-Enjoy streamlined issue management with Maige! 🚀
+Enjoy streamlined issue management with Maige.